 What I’m getting at here is the importance of detachment from outcomes.
 It’s one of those things that is easy to say, but extremely difficult to do.
 Even the most stoic people cannot completely detach themselves from outcomes 100 percent of the time.

-Hugh Downs put it well in an interview he did with me several years ago when he explained that it is possible to drop the burden of concern about things over which we have no control.
-In fact, he firmly believes that this to be a key to letting go of hatred.
+Hugh Downs put it well in an interview with me several years ago when he explained that it’s possible to drop the burden of concern about things over which we have no control.
+In fact, he firmly believes this to be the key to letting go of hatred.

 There is no conflict here with the Fourth Noble Truth (that there is a path to the cessation of suffering).
 When you accept the things you cannot change (such as the death of a loved one or a failed business) — when you let go — only then can there be an end to your suffering.

 I would encourage you to think about this all-important principle every day of your life, especially when you’re upset about something.
-Time after time, it has brought me seemingly miraculous results, and there is no reason to believe that it cannot do the same for you if you make a serious effort to integrate it into your thinking.
+It has consistently brought me seemingly miraculous results, and there is no reason to believe that it cannot do the same for you if you make a serious effort to integrate it into your thinking.